 This course is a macro examination of organizations as it addresses the whole organization as a unit.
-The course examines contemporary concepts and processes of organizational theory and leading change.
-It investigates current best practices for understanding overall organizational functioning and the planning for and implementation of change, minimizing resistance to change, and conflict resolution.
-It relates to how organizations should be designed (organized) to best achieve their objectives and therefore is primarily related to top and middle management concerns.
+It relates to how organizations should be designed (organized and changed) to best achieve their objectives and therefore is primarily related to top and middle management concerns.
+(3 credits)

 - ENG 101: English Composition 1